Tellusant/docs/index.md

 See how external authorities (academic journals, newspapers, TV, governments, NGOs, companies) cite Tellusant and its team members publicly.

 ---
-We may refer to, but not divulge, **trade secrets** on this site.
+We may refer to, but do not divulge, **trade secrets** on this site.
 See a non-exhaustive list here: [Tellusant trade secrets](trade-secrets.md).